WARNING! Unmarked spoilers for the films Adam reviews follow.

 - Adam reveals who the director Michael Goi is for those who aren't familiar.
 The likely audience reaction is priceless.

-- When Adam makes fun of a bad transition in a news report which makes it look like the news reporter is eating what was in the previous shot:Adam (as news reporter): That kid was delicious!
+- When Adam makes fun of a bad transition in a news report which makes it look like the news reporter is eating what was in the previous shot:Adam (as news reporter): (slurping) That clip was delicious!

 - After Earth: